-With a wide range of features and functionality, AC2000 is available in three solution options, providing reliable and innovative access control for any sized site.
+With a wide range of features and functionality, AC2000 is available in two solution options, providing reliable and innovative access control for any sized site.

-- AC2000 Lite A feature rich yet cost-effective access control and security management system for small to medium sized sites.
-AC2000 Lite offers a complete IP access control solution.
-Using CEM intelligent IP card readers and CEM's leading Power over Ethernet access control solution, IT and Security administrators can take improve cost effectiveness by taking advantage of existing Ethernet network infrastructure. - AC2000 Standard An enterprise access control and integrated security management system that goes beyond access control and has been successfully installed at some of the largest facilities around the world where security is paramount. - AC2000 Airport Used by many of the world's leading airports for over 25 years, AC2000 Airport is an aviation-specific access control and integrated security management system, with a proven record as one of the most reliable and resilient security solutions available.
+- AC2000 Standard An enterprise access control and integrated security management system that goes beyond access control and has been successfully installed at some of the largest facilities around the world where security is paramount. - AC2000 Airport Used by many of the world's leading airports for over 25 years, AC2000 Airport is an aviation-specific access control and integrated security management system, with a proven record as one of the most reliable and resilient security solutions available.